donok1/covid-19/words/words.md

 Not much changes!
 How long you stay <icon e></icon> Exposed changes the ratio of <icon e></icon>-to-<icon i></icon>, and *when* current cases peak... but the *height* of that peak, and total cases in the end, stays the same.

 Mais pourquoi ?
-A cause du *premier* concepte clé de la base de l'épidémiologie:
+A cause du *premier* concepte clé de l'épidémiologie:

 ![](pics/r.png)